 To promote informed advance planning for funeral and memorial arrangements

-- We are a non-profit education and advocacy organization run by an all volunteer board.
+- We are an education and advocacy organization run by an all volunteer board.

 - We are not affiliated with the funeral industry or any religious groups.